dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ### 10.5.1.
 Getting access to the App Clusters

 In order for the `manifest-syncer` to have access to the App Clusters, it needs a kubeconfig.
-We do not want to provide or generate this kubeconfig manually each time we create a new cluster.
-Instead, we want the `manifest-syncer` to fix this automatically without having to change other services.
+I do not want to provide or generate this kubeconfig manually each time I create a new cluster.
+Instead, I want the `manifest-syncer` to fix this automatically without having to change other services.

 The `manifest-syncer` automatically scans its host cluster for secrets generated by Crossplane with a name that contains: `-k8s-`.
 This alone is not enough because it only gives read access to the cluster.
-To gain write access, it scans its host cluster for secrets generated by ArgoCD with label: `argocd.argoproj.io/secret-type=cluster` and then retrieves ArgoCD's access token to the App Clusters.
-The manifest `manifest-syncer` combines the kubeconfig and access token and gets access to the app clusters.
-The `manifest-syncer` repeats this process every 10 second to continuously detect when new app clusters are created.
+To gain write access, it scans its host cluster for secrets generated by ArgoCD with label: `argocd.argoproj.io/secret-type=cluster` and then retrieves ArgoCD's access token to the `App Clusters`.
+The `manifest-syncer` combines the kubeconfig and access token and gets access to the `app clusters`.
+The `manifest-syncer` repeats this process every 10 second to continuously detect when new `app clusters` are created.

 <img src="images/drawings_manifest-syncer-k8s.png" width="750" />